Carryover Cooking

 How do I know exactly how much carryover to expect?

 It depends on size, cooking temperature, and resting conditions.
-Start with the tables above, then refine by tracking your results.
-After cooking the same cut 2-3 times with a thermometer, you will know your specific carryover within 1-2°C.
+Start with the carryover cooking chart above, then refine by tracking your results.
+After cooking the same cut 2-3 times with a thermometer, you'll know your specific carryover within 1-2°C.

 Does carryover cooking make meat safe to eat?

 Carryover contributes to food safety because it adds to the time spent at elevated temperatures.
-Pasteurization depends on both temperature and time — holding meat at 63°C for several minutes kills the same pathogens as reaching 74°C instantly.
-However, do not rely solely on carryover for safety with poultry or ground meat.
+Pasteurization depends on both temperature and time: holding meat at 63°C for several minutes kills the same pathogens as reaching 74°C instantly.
+Don't rely solely on carryover for safety with poultry or ground meat though.

 Should I rest meat covered or uncovered?